-A student who finds it necessary to withdraw from the program must contact his/her academic advisor to complete a Program Withdrawal Form.
+A student who finds it necessary to withdraw from the program must contact the assigned academic advisor in writing.
 The date of written notification will determine the exit date.
 See section on ADP Refund Policy to understand the financial impact of withdrawal.